wri/gfw-mapbuilder/README.md

   // Edit the order of this group and the other groups.
 This determines the order they appear in the layer panel.
   order: 1,
   label: {
+    // Edit the group label, this can be anything you want it to be
+    en: 'Group Label',
     // Optionally add labels for additional languages (see the section on Strings and Translations below).
     // fr: 'Label for French Language'

-    // Edit the group label, this can be anything you want it to be
-    en: 'Group Label'
   },
   layers: [
     // Uncomment the layer item under the corresponding groupType that you selected earlier, then duplicate for any additional layers in this group.